Civil service in Kazakhstan: Period from 2011 to 2015

 The next substantial change was adopted through the Code of Honor of Civil Servants in 2011.
 Issue of ethics was considered as one of the main needs to adopt in civil service at that time.
 The rules of civil servants’ ethics is an official document that determines the behavior of workers.
 It touches upon not only their official duties, but also activities outside of their official performance.

 Two years later in 2013 another changes were introduced by the Chairman of the Agency for Civil Service Affairs of the Republic of Kazakhstan – Alikhan Baimenov's initiative.
 In particular, the Law “On amendments and additions to some legislative acts of the Civil Service” came into effect.
 This amendments brought the principle of meritocracy – the selection and promotion of the personnel basing on their professional advancement and merits.

 Period from 2015 till present

-In May 2015 the President introduced “Plan of the Nation – 100 Concrete Steps of Implementation of Five Institutional Reforms of the Head of State”, which affected the civil service too.
+In May 2015, President Nazarbayev introduced “Plan of the Nation – 100 Concrete Steps of Implementation of Five Institutional Reforms of the Head of State”, which affected the civil service too.
 The purpose of this plan is to accept the global internal challenges and to enter the top-30 most developed countries in the world.
 One of the five institutional reforms is “formation of contemporary state apparatus”, which is directly about civil service system of Kazakhstan.
 This chapter includes 15 innovations or steps (out of 100 steps of the plan) in civil service.
 In fact it covers all aspects that were introduced in the previous phases (Reference: Plan of the nation, Chapter 1):